 A benchmark for plantar flexion strength was below 50 N/m (not trivial to assess) and dorsiflexion excursion of greater than 9 degrees - a useful predictor.
 From personal experience, I would propose that both these factors in combination may lead to Achilles problems since increased ranges of movement can normally be tolerated provided sufficient strength is present to resist any inherent movement beyond biomechanical needs.

-A third paper looked at injuries in West Indian cricketers and found, over an 18-month period that most injuries occurred in West Indian Test and one day international teams.
+A third paper looked at injuries in West Indian cricketers and found, over an 18-month period that most injuries occurred in West Indian Test and one-day international teams.
 The likelihood increased 2 to 3 times in these situations with the highest chance of all being with batsmen and fast bowlers, especially when on tour away from home.
 Many injuries appeared to actually occur during fielding incidents involving catching.
 The recommendations were to improve early detection of injuries, focus on improved catching techniques and to monitor, in particular the technique of young bowlers.
 Has it been implemented and how successful was it?

-The effectiveness of rehabilitation regimes were studied to determine whether quantified, auditable records of functional rehabilitation can be generated using subjective assessments of players' performance in fitness tests routinely used in professional football.
+The effectiveness of rehabilitation regimes was studied to determine whether quantified, auditable records of functional rehabilitation can be generated using subjective assessments of players' performance in fitness tests routinely used in professional football.
 The methods used encompassed a series of 10 sequential tests elements based on fitness, ball/match skills and match pace play, where physiotherapists subjectively scored the players level through each stage to gauge their recovery score.
 118 injuries recorded by 55 players were included and average times for functional rehabilitation were identified for a host of different injuries.
 This paper is incredibly useful and could prove invaluable to all athletes undergoing rehabilitation - professional or amateur.
-Everyone wants to be back in training or competition 'tomorrow' but worse than this is actually not knowing or being able to tell someone approximately how long rehabilitation will take - the secret is now partly out of the bag!
+Everyone wants to be back in training or competition 'tomorrow' but worse than this is actually not knowing or being able to tell someone how long rehabilitation will take - the secret is now partly out of the bag!

 A series of physiological papers have been reviewed this month with the first from the world of swimming examining the basis of 'controlled frequency breathing' (CFB) used by swimmers in an effort to simulate a high-intensity workload by limiting oxygen availability and to stimulate anaerobic metabolism.
 The study examined blood lactate levels and metabolic responses of swimmers practicing CFB.
-The results showed that though blood lactate was not affected there was a measurable reduction in ventilatory and heart rate (HR) responses to exercise.
+The results showed that though blood lactate was not affected there were a measurable reduction in ventilatory and heart rate (HR) responses to exercise.
 Swim coaches can use CFB at moderate intensities to simulate high-intensity training but should consider adjusting HR training zones to reflect the reduction in HR associated with reduced ventilation.

 Fluid intake at rates that exceed sweating rate is predicted to be the primary cause of hyponatraemia.
 However, a model proposed in a recent paper predicts that runners secreting relatively salty sweat can finish ultra-endurance exercise both dehydrated and hyponatraemic.
 Electrolyte-containing beverages are predicted to delay the development of hyponatraemia.
-The predictions suggest that current fluid intake recommendations adequately sustain hydration over the 42 km distance if qualifiers - for example, running pace, body size - are followed.
+The predictions suggest that current fluid intake recommendations sustain hydration over the 42 km distance if qualifiers - for example, running pace, body size - are followed.

 It was concluded that actions to prevent hyponatraemia should focus on minimising over-drinking relative to sweating rate and attenuating salt depletion in those who excrete salty sweat.
 This simulation demonstrates the complexity of defining fluid and electrolyte consumption rates during athletic competition.

 The impact of the competitive season on fitness factors on junior rugby league was examined during a study in an effort to answer the conundrum over balancing intense training and the needs of competition.
-Following classical methods training loads progressively increased in the general preparatory phase of the season (preseason period), and declined slightly during the competitive phase of the season.
+Following classical methods training loads progressively increased in the general preparatory phase of the season (preseason period) and declined slightly during the competitive phase of the season.
 Match intensity and match loads decreased throughout the season.
-Increases in estimated maximal aerobic power and muscular power and reductions in skinfold thickness occurred during the general preparatory phase of the season, and were maintained throughout the competitive phase of the season.
+Increases in estimated maximal aerobic power and muscular power and reductions in skinfold thickness occurred during the general preparatory phase of the season and were maintained throughout the competitive phase of the season.
 These findings suggest that high training loads in the general preparatory phase of the season and low match loads in the competitive phase of the season allow junior rugby league players to maintain a high level of fitness throughout an entire competitive season.
 QED?

 Two further papers revisited the 'live high train low' (LHTL) question with regard to altitude training benefits.
-The first study looked at World class endurance athletes against the backdrop of the fact that it is unclear whether world-class endurance athletes, in contrast with less well-trained subjects, increase their haemoglobin mass on a regimen of LHTL.
+The first study looked at world-class endurance athletes against the backdrop of the fact that it is unclear whether world-class endurance athletes, in contrast with less well-trained subjects, increase their haemoglobin mass on a regimen of LHTL.
 In this study, lasting 26 days, living was at 2456m and training at 1800m.
 Haemoglobin mass increased between 3.9% and 7.6% and race times also improved (5000m and the marathon).
 Based on this specific regime it seems to work - but was it optimal?

 The second study looked at swimmers and a comparison of the measured benefits of living and training at 1200m versus 1850m via a swim test performed at 1200m (5 x 200m and a 2000m maximal test).
 Interestingly, the short-term effects of training at 1200m appeared greater than those at the higher altitude.
-One is left wondering what would have been the outcome for the endurance runners if they had come down to 1200m for training - maybe they did not fancy the longer climb back!
+One is left wondering what would have been the outcome for the endurance runners if they had come down to 1200m for training - they did not fancy the long climb back!

 Some interesting 'training' papers crossed my desk the first of which looked at the outcome on competitive cyclists of including explosive and high-resistance training in their training programs during the competitive season.
-Some of the routine endurance training was exchanged with a total of 12 sessions of 3 sets of 20 single leg explosive jumps (repeated for each leg) alternating with 3 sets of 5 x 30s high resistance cycle sprints (60 to 70 pedal revolutions / minute) with 30s recoveries over a 4 to 5 week period.
+Some of the routine endurance training was exchanged with a total of 12 sessions of 3 sets of 20 single leg explosive jumps (repeated for each leg) alternating with 3 sets of 5 x 30s high resistance cycle sprints (60 to 70 pedal revolutions/minute) with 30s recoveries over a 4 to 5-week period.
 The outcome, relative to a group who had continued with the usual training, was a highly significant increase in test measurements, i.e. mean power during a 1km time trial (+8.7%); mean power 4km (+8.1%); peak power (+6.8%); lactate profile power (+3.7%) and oxygen cost (-3.0%).
 Quite startling results and a clear message to already well-trained cyclists - the addition of explosive and high-resistance interval training to your program will produce major gains in sprint and endurance performance partly through improvement in exercise efficiency and anaerobic threshold.

 The second looked at the effects of an off-season, 5-week jump squat intervention program, on strength and power in experienced resistance trained college football players.
 Both concentric and eccentric phases of the activity were emphasized in different groups versus a control group.
 There were no significant differences between the groups before the study commenced in terms of power, vertical jump height, 40-yard sprint speed and agility.
 After the study, the group who had performed both concentric and eccentric training showed significant gains over the control group with respect to their 1RM squat (65.8kg vs. 27.5kg) and in the power clean (25.9kg vs. 3.8kg).
 The group who had only performed concentric jump squat training showed no more measurable improvement than the control group.
-It was concluded that coaches could expect to see significant improvement in a relatively short time scale in off-season performances when combined concentric / eccentric jump squat training is incorporated into the training plan.
+It was concluded that coaches could expect to see significant improvement in a relatively short time scale in off-season performances when combined concentric/eccentric jump squat training is incorporated into the training plan.

 A further paper went on to compare recovery periods (10 or 30 seconds) with physically active men performing 2 maximal multiple cycle sprints (20 x 5 seconds).
 The longer recovery periods lead to significantly higher measures of maximum (ca. 4%) and mean (ca. 26%) power output.
-Also significantly lower levels of fatigue were recorded with the longer recoveries.
+Also, significantly lower levels of fatigue were recorded with the longer recoveries.
 Blood lactate, as expected, increased through both protocols but was significantly lower at the end of the longer recovery period session.
-All of these factors need to be taken account of by coaches and sport scientists when assessing athletes.
+All of these factors need to be taken account of by coaches and sports scientists when assessing athletes.

 Finally, the challenge many coaches face is balancing the advantages and perceived disadvantages of different forms of fitness component training.
 For example, it is a common concern with many coaches that resistance training affects flexibility - either positively or negatively.
 An elegant piece of research that studied the effects of resistance training found that resistance training either alone or in combination with appropriate flexibility training improved muscle strength but did not change flexibility on its own.
 Flexibility increased with specific training alone or in combination with resistance training.
-Resistance training, in this twice a week for 12 week long intervention did not interfere with the increase in joint range of motion during flexibility training.
+Resistance training, in this twice a week for 12-week long intervention did not interfere with the increase in joint range of motion during flexibility training.
 An obvious conclusion here is that specific training must be performed to increase specific fitness components.
 Moreover, a balanced approach will lead to a balanced athlete.